asdJPasc/i51/README.md

 *NOTE to run this script you have to install python and pip to your pc.
-Google it on how to install those. once installed type "pip install playwright" and run the script.
+Google it on how to install those. once installed type "pip install playwright" and run the script open cmd type "python i51.py".